materials-data-facility/toolbox/README.md

 ```

 # Documentation and examples
+Documentation can be found on [Read the Docs](https://mdf-toolbox.readthedocs.io/en/master/).
-Tutorials can be found in the `docs` directory.
-The Jupyter notebooks can be viewed on GitHub or run interactively with [Jupyter](http://jupyter.org/install).
+Tutorials can also be found in the `docs` directory.
+The Jupyter notebooks can be viewed on Read the Docs or GitHub, or run interactively with [Jupyter](http://jupyter.org/install).

 # Requirements
 * Toolbox requires Python 3.5 or greater.